1414C/jiffy/README.md

   </tr>
   <tr>
     <td><h6>BeforeFirst(w http.ResponseWriter, r *http.Request) error</h6>
     BeforeFirst is an extension-point that can be implemented in order to examine and potentially reject a Get entity request.
 This extension-point is the first code executed in the controller's Create method.
-Authentication and Authorization checks should be performed upstream in the route middleware-layer.
+Authentication and Authorization checks should be performed upstream in the route middleware-layer.<p>
     </td>
   </tr>
   <tr>
     <td><h6>BeforeModelCall(ent interface{}) error</h6>
     BeforeModelCall is an extension-point that can be implemented in order to make changes to the content of the entity structure prior to calling the model-layer.
 By default the controller's Get method will populate the ID field of the entity structure using the :id value provided in the request URL.
 The use of this extension-point would be seemingly rare and any values added to the struct would be over-written in the model-layer when the call to the DBMS is made.
-The added values would however be available for use in the validation/normalization and DBMS access methods prior to the call to the ORM.
+The added values would however be available for use in the validation/normalization and DBMS access methods prior to the call to the ORM.<p>
     </td>
   </tr>
   <tr>
     <td><h6>BeforeResponse(ent interface{}) error</h6>
     BeforeResponse is an extension-point that can be implemented to perform checks / changes following the return of the call to the model-layer.
-At this point, the db has been read and the populated entity structure is about to be marshalled into JSON and passed back to the router/mux.
+At this point, the db has been read and the populated entity structure is about to be marshalled into JSON and passed back to the router/mux.<p>
     </td>
   </tr>
 </table>